This post may contain affiliate links. Please read my disclosure.

 Have you ever had Pillsbury Orange Rolls with Orange Icing that's in a can?
 If your answer is yes, no judgement here.
 I mean cinnamon rolls themselves are pretty addicting, but when you combine that lovely aroma with the citrus smell from the orange, it really becomes hard to wait for them to be done cooking.

-And while, taking something from a can and baking is about as easy as it gets, these homemade orange cinnamon rolls are surprisingly simple to make.
+And while, taking something from a can and baking is about as easy as it gets, these homemade orange rolls are surprisingly simple to make.

 Even better, these can be prepared the night before and just popped in the oven the next morning which makes them great for a holiday brunch like Easter or Christmas.

 Each bite of this dough is soft and fluffy with a hint of orange.
 After one bite, you'll never buy store-bought rolls again.
 So if you're looking to step up your breakfast/brunch game this weekend, give this orange rolls recipe a try.
+Or if you are a fan of blueberries, you can never go wrong with blueberry cinnamon rolls.
+Or how about chocolate cinnamon rolls?

 Jump to: